 The subject of general contractors has been on your mind lately.
 Especially since someone brought up the idea of expanding the office to fit all the new awesome employees.
-But as you begin the search for the right general contractor and company you wonder, “How can I recognize a good general contractor?
+But as you begin the right general search for contractor and company you wonder, “How can I recognize a good general contractor?
 Is there signs I should be looking for?”

 If you’re in the market for a general contractor but aren’t sure how to choose a good one, read on to learn what you should look for.

 Good general contractors are always happy to answer questions.

 There are several things you should look for when speaking with a potential general contractor.
 They are: